Hate speech laws by country: United Kingdom

+In Scotland, laws relating to hate-speech can be found under the Hate Crime and Public Order (Scotland) Act 2021 (which came into force on 1 April 2024), as well as various other provisions.

+Legislation against Sectarian hate in Scotland, which is aimed principally at football matches, does not criminalise jokes about people's beliefs, nor outlaw "harsh" comment about their religious faith.

 United States

-The United States does not have hate speech laws, since the U.S. Supreme Court has repeatedly ruled that laws criminalizing hate speech violate the guarantee to freedom of speech contained in the First Amendment to the U.S. Constitution.
+The United States does not have hate speech laws, because the U.S. Supreme Court has repeatedly ruled that laws criminalizing hate speech violate the guarantee to freedom of speech contained in the First Amendment to the U.S. Constitution.
 There are categories of speech that are not protected by the First Amendment, such as speech that calls for imminent violence upon a person or group.
-However, the Supreme Court has ruled that hate speech that does not fall into one of these categories is constitutionally protected as free speech.

-Proponents of hate speech legislation in the United States have argued that freedom of speech undermines the 14th Amendment by bolstering an oppressive narrative which demeans equality and the Reconstructive Amendment's purpose of guaranteeing equal protection under the law.
+Proponents of hate speech legislation in the United States have argued that freedom of speech undermines the 14th Amendment's purpose of guaranteeing equal protection under the law.

-In contrast, commercial speech can be extensively regulated, as can obscenity.